Remraj181/JavaScript-Documentation/project.md

  > `Console.log is used to log (print) a message to the console.`
-- Frist progarm in VS Code type in
+- First progarm in VS Code type in
 - Console.log(“Hello”);
 - Console.log(‘Hello’);
 - ➡️  Go to Google and inspect the console and run the program.